 There are no real tendon fitness regimes.
 Certainly there are none that join up therapy drills with, effective strength drills, stretches and diet and rest.

-Obviously my tendon fixing courses do, ( achilles, elbow, knee and Plantar fasciitis) but for now, let me support you at home.
+Obviously, my tendon fixing courses do, (check here) but for now, let me support you at home.
 You need to understand how your tendons feed and when and how they get stronger.

 We start with “Optimizing an intermittent stretch paradigm using ERK1/2 phosphorylation results in increased collagen synthesis in engineered ligaments” by Paxton et al which discovered that following a single 10-min bout of cyclic stretch, the tendon cells remained refractory to a second stretch for up to 6 h.(“refractory” means “stubborn or unmanageable”)